Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Process representation via neural networks

 while representative parity plots illustrating prediction accuracy for each ANN are shown in \autoref{Fig.: Selected parity performance of the artificial neural networks.}.

 It is evident that the ANN architectures with only one hidden layer per network are sufficient to predict the relationships between the inputs and outputs with satisfactory accuracy.
-Further details regarding network training and performance evaluation are provided in the Supplementary Information.
+Further details regarding network training and performance evaluation are given in Subsection D.3.\@ of the SI.